-With Christmas out of the way, there’s never been a better time to clear away the clutter and give your home a new lease of life.
+With Easter out of the way, there’s never been a better time to clear away the clutter and give your home a new lease of life.
 You’ll probably have acquired a few new things over the Christmas period so getting rid of the junk is a must to make sure that you’re not struggling for space.

 Divide up your stuff